botchris/go-pubsub/README.md

 providers could be messaging services such as Google's PubSub, Amazon's SNS or Nats.io.
 Broker interface acts as a generalization for suh services.

-The `pubsub` package comes with a built-in `memory` provider: a simple Broker which allows communicating local process of your system by interchanging messages, which can be used as a simple "Message Bus" replacement.
+The `pubsub` package comes with a set of built-in providers:

+- `memory`: a simple Broker which allows communicating local process of your system by interchanging messages, which can be used as a simple "Message Bus" replacement.
+- `nop`: s simple NOP broker implementation that can be used for testing.
+- `sns`: a Broker that uses AWS SNS and AWS SQS.
+- `kmq`: a KubeMQ implementation of the Broker interface.

 ## Middleware

-The `pubsub` package provides a simple API to implement and install interceptor middlewares.
-Middleware intercepts each message being published or being delivered to Subscribers.
+The `pubsub` package provides a simple API for implementing and installing interceptors.
+A middleware intercepts each message being published or being delivered to subscribers.
 Users can use middleware to do logging, metrics collection, and many other functionalities that can be shared across PubSub Providers.